Application step 1: inform yourself about the Deutschlandstipendium/Germany Scholarship

 Universität Hamburg’s central selection committee will then evaluate and rate all complete applications.
 As per Section 7 subsection 1 of the University guidelines on the awarding of scholarships, the selection committee will comprise two members of each faculty.
 Committee members are obliged to keep all personal information confidential.

-Students selected to receive a scholarship will be notified by the end of September/October 2022.
+Students selected to receive a scholarship will be notified by the end of January 2023.
 Funding will then be paid retrospectively for one year once the student has signed a declaration of acceptance.

 The scholarships will be officially awarded in February 2023.
 All candidates selected will be sent further information shortly before this time.